apervmm/llm-use-automation/REPORT.md

 ## 7. Cuts
 1. Outputs are guessed from their names.
 When no step reads an output from the page, an output named like `login_succeeded` is set to "true" or "false" from the result, and any other output comes back empty.
 Each output should state where its value comes from.
 2. `loan_status` copies the result.
 Reading the status from the page sometimes returns the label ("Status:") instead of the value, so it's taken from the result.
 Once page reading is reliable, it should come from the page.
-3. Operator tools: a web page for operators, recording what the operator did on the surface/browser at escalation, which can be extended to the replay to continue its running.
+3. Operator tools.
+Today the operator only decides `resume` or `abort`; what they do in the browser isn't used or recorded (Section 5).
+Next: a web page for operators, keeping the browser usable while the run waits, recording the operator's clicks and typing, and a third answers.
 4. Automatic recovery from known interruptions, such as confirmation boxes and expired sessions (Section 3).
 5. Other apps and multiple clients (Section 4): designed, not built.
 6. Safer discovery approval before risky submissions, and hiding sensitive data from the AI model and from screenshots (Section 6).